Xochiquetzallia: Distribution and habitat

-The four species in Xochiquetzallia are all native to the broad Rio Balsas valley in south-central Mexico.
+The four species in Xochiquetzallia are all native to the broad Río Balsas valley in south-central Mexico.
 There are relatively few occurrence records for all four species.

-Specimen records indicate that X. mortoniana and X. hannibalii grow in the lower reaches of the Rio Balsas valley, in Michoacán and Guerrero states.
+Specimen records indicate that X. mortoniana and X. hannibalii grow in the lower reaches of the Río Balsas valley, in the states of Michoacán and Guerrero.

-X. mortoniana was originally collected on the edge of cliffs at 1400 m elevation at Tierras Blancas, in Mina district of Guerrero state.
+X. mortoniana was originally collected on the edge of cliffs at 1400 m elevation at Tierras Blancas, in Mina district of Guerrero.
 Additional populations have been reported from lower down the valley in Michoacán.

 X. hannibalii was originally recorded growing singly (rather than in clumps) in full sun and very light shade in gritty red soil on dry rocky hillsides facing west, in short grass near giant cacti.

-X. thadhowardii appears to be found further up the Rio Balsas, at the Guerrero/Michoacán border and further east.
+X. thadhowardii appears to be found further up the Río Balsas, at the Guerrero/Michoacán border and further east.
 The species was originally recorded in large colonies in part shade and full sun on hillsides with calcareous soil, growing under thorny shrubs and giant Neobuxbaumia tetetzo cacti.

-X. balsensis has been recorded only from tropical deciduous forest and thorn scrub above the Amacuzac River (a tributary of the Rio Balsas) in Tlaquiltenango municipality of Morelos state at an elevation of around 1200 m.
+X. balsensis has been recorded only from tropical deciduous forest and thorn scrub above the Amacuzac River (a tributary of the Río Balsas) in Tlaquiltenango, Morelos, at an elevation of around 1200 m.

 The distribution of X. thadhowardii and X. balsensis was originally thought to overlap and the two species are morphologically similar.
 When X. balsensis was described in 1992 (under the name Dandya balsensis), it was distinguished from the species now named X. thadhowardii based on a smaller perigone, shorter filaments and style, and free anthers (whereas X. thadhowardii has connate anthers fused around the style).
-Later studies by Gutiérrez and collaborators suggested that the were no morphological or anatomical differences between the two species.
+Later studies by Gutiérrez and collaborators suggested that there were no morphological or anatomical differences between the two species.
 Subsequent analysis did show that one population of X. balsensis, from an upland area in the state of Morelos, can be distinguished from X. thadhowardii.
 X. balsensis is now recognized to also have flowers with connate anthers, which separate during advanced anthesis.
 Instead, the species is now distinguished by filaments no longer than 3 mm and style segments less than or equal to 4 mm long.